“Negative publicity is better than no publicity at all” has often been said in multiple ways.

 Aligned with the Consistency Principle of Persuasion is the Imposter Syndrome.

-According to Psychology Today, people who suffer from the Imposter Syndrome don’t feel as intelligent, competent, or talented as others think they are.
+According to Psychology Today, people suffering from Imposter Syndrome don’t feel as intelligent, competent, or talented as others think.
 Their greatest fear is that people will discover them as frauds.

 Instead of acknowledging their capabilities as well as their efforts, they often attribute their accomplishments to external or transient causes, such as luck, good timing, or effort that they cannot regularly expend.
-Whether in the areas of academic achievement or career success, a person can struggle with pressure and personal expectations.
+Whether in academic achievement or career success, a person can struggle with pressure and personal expectations.

 This mode of thinking has proven detrimental to the personal and professional lives of individuals embracing this framework.